ambuilding/chaohuaxishi/_posts/2017-01-06-Interview-Preparation.md

     - the interviewers(who, why you are talking to them)
       - are you interviewing with HR, a line manager or somebody who is directly going to hire you?

-    - Example:

-    Why do you want to work for this company?
-    Well you see, yours is a very reputable company, and I have done some research as well, and from what I've seen, from the projects that you were running and that you are running, from the documents in the report, it seems that the culture and the values, the core values of the company really align with mine, and I would like to learn more from you, and I would like to continue developing further with you as well, and I'm confident this is going to be a mutually beneficial relationship.

 - Adjust your mentality
   - 5 P's: Proper, Preparation, Prevents, Poor, Performence
     - Proper Preparation = Rehearse aloud